Number 14 - October 17, 2002

 to the Associated Press.

-Metro Voice News, a hard core Christian Right political sheet that
+the zealot behind Metro Voice News, a hard core Christian Right political

-calls itself "Kansas City's only local newspaper serving the Christian
+sheet that calls itself "Kansas City's only local newspaper serving

 Kansas City was